PabloHiro/page/_posts/2022-12-25-hello-world.md

 [Jekyll actions](https://github.com/marketplace/actions/jekyll-actions)

-This allows me to publish a my own webpage in the internet, for free and without installing any web development related software in my computer.
+This allows me to publish a my own webpage in the internet, for free, and without installing any web development related software in my computer.